 Please contact Dogs West on email: k9@dogswest.com to verify my membership.
 Membership number: 6100059509

 Odindisa is founded by Karen Colli, who majored in Zoology and studied population genetics, functional morphology and behavioral ecology.
-In addition to being a life-long dog owner, Karen has owned and competed with horses for 30+ years.
+In addition to being a life-long dog owner, Karen has owned and competed with horses for 30+ years, achieving qualifications in judging Carriage Driving Cones Course, and course design.

 As well as having this great wealth of knowledge and experience, Karen maintains close connections with fellow seasoned breeders across Australia to stay up-to-date with the latest best practices and insights.

-I am a member of the Working Party for Bale Hunt WA, and a Chief Steward for Earthdog events.
+I have previously served on the Committee for WA Earthdog and Bale Hunt, and was a member of the Working Party for Bale Hunt WA, and Chief Steward for Earthdog events.

-Odindisa will send puppies worldwide to their new families.
+Odindisa sends puppies worldwide to their new families.

-The cost of transport is not included in the puppy price and will be an additional cost borne by the buyer.
+The cost of transport is not included in the puppy price.
+Freight, further vaccination and quarantine costs are additional fees borne by the purchaser.

 Puppies can get a 'fit to fly' certificate from the vet at an additional cost (as charged by the vet) to permit them to fly interstate at 9 weeks.
 Otherwise, puppies leaving via flights cannot travel until they are 12 weeks old.
 Alternatively, puppies can travel by road to other states in Australia.

-Puppies who remain at Odindisa until 12 weeks do not incur additional boarding fees, and will continue on their socialisation program.
-Some countries may not accept puppies until older.
+Puppies who remain at Odindisa until they can travel do not incur additional boarding fees, and will continue on their socialisation program.